We are aware of the ecological footprint that events can have, therefore we implement several measures to reduce our impact and offset our emissions:

 - All emissions related to participant travel to the event will be offset through a riparian buffer revitalization project.

 The Living Soils Symposium takes place on unceded Indigenous lands.
-The Kanien’kehá:ka are recognized as the custodians of the lands and waters on which we gather today.
+The Kanien’kehá:ka are recognized as the custodians of these lands and waters.
 Tiohtiá:ke/Montreal is known as a historic gathering place for many Indigenous peoples.

 Regeneration Canada is committed to taking action to regenerate land and water while acknowledging and respecting Indigenous knowledge that ensures thriving for all beings.
 We are dedicated to continuously educating ourselves and the communities we serve about the true history of this place.